LarsBarkman/guardian/containerized-microservices-architecture.md

 ## Motivation behind the choice
 * Microservices offer the flexibility that is needed for Continuous Improvement
+* Containers offer a great mix of flexibility, control and easy deployment

 ## Alternatives that could have been chosen, but was not
 * Service-based Architecture instead of Microservices